De Soto-area man allegedly threatens another man with gun

 He was arrested on Oct.
 16, and as of Oct.
 20, he was being held without bond at the Jefferson County Jail in Hillsboro, court records said.

-Dunman was allegedly holding a gun when he demanded the other man get out of the vehicle.
+Dunman allegedly was holding a gun when he demanded the other man get out of the vehicle.
 When the other man refused, Dunman hit the other man in the chest with the gun’s muzzle then pointed the gun at the man’s head and threatened to shoot him before leaving, the report said.

 The alleged victim recorded the encounter on his phone and provided screenshots to Jefferson County Sheriff’s Office deputies that allegedly showed Dunman holding the gun and walking toward the pickup, according to the report.